How often do search synonyms make a difference in searches at Google?

 When someone searches the Web, one of the challenges that they often face is using the right words in their search to find what they are looking for.

 Search engines usually rank pages based upon how prominently terms from a searcher’s query appear on those pages, and if a searcher doesn’t use the right words in their search, they may miss the pages and the information that they might like to find.
 A Search engine may sometimes decide to show a search synonym instead of the query term someone originally searched using, if it may return results for the intended meaning that searcher wanted to find.

 For example, a person looking for web hosting in the City of Ft.
 Wayne may type the query [Web hosting Fort Wayne] into a search engine.
 They may not see many pages about hosting in that location because the City is usually referred to as “Ft.
 Wayne” rather than “Fort Wayne.”
 I find myself frequently challenged by this kind of problem when looking for information about Washington, D.C., or the District of Columbia, or DC.
 These alternative spellings of locations can be considered search synonyms because they mean the same place when they are used.

-A patent granted to Google this week explores how the search engine might expand the search terms that searchers use to include synonyms in searches, to make it easier for searchers to locate information on the Web.
+A patent granted to Google this week explores how the search engine might expand the search terms that searchers use to include search synonyms, to make it easier for searchers to locate information on the Web.
 In the Ft.
 Wayne example, this means Google would look for pages relevant for both [web hosting Fort Wayne] and [web hosting Ft.
 Wayne].
 This use of search synonyms to find other words with the same meaning may help people find information that they originally set out to find.
 It would make searches around Washington, DC improved as well by returning more results for sites indicated as being in DC or the District of Columbia instead of “Washington, DC.”